Gudrun Sjödén

 Gudrun Sjödén (born 5 June 1941) is a Swedish fashion designer.

-Sjödén grew up in the village of Julita in Södermanland, and studied textile and fashion at Konstfack from 1958 to 1963.
+Sjödén grew up in the village of Julita near Katrineholm in Södermanland, and was educated in textile and fashion at Konstfack from 1958 to 1963.
 She married photographer Björn Sjödén (1940-2016) in 1961.
 Along with him she in 1976 opened the first Gudrun Sjödén clothing shop in Stockholm at Regeringsgatan.

 In 2007, she received the Litteris et Artibus medal from King Carl Gustaf of Sweden.